bdtoolbox-org/bdtoolbox-org.github.io/about.markdown

 ## **Example Models**

-The toolbox ships with over 30 examples of ODEs, DDEs, SDEs and PDEs.
+The toolbox ships with 60 examples of ODEs, DDEs, SDEs and PDEs.
 Some of these models are featured in our online [Gallery](../gallery).
 See Table 1.1 of the Handbook for the full list.

 ## **Citation**

-If you use the Brain Dynamics Toolbox in your work then please cite:
+If you use the Brain Dynamics Toolbox then please cite:

-**Heitmann S & Breakspear M (2021)** *Brain Dynamics Toolbox* (Version 2021a).
-Zenodo. https://doi.org/10.5281/zenodo.5626265
+**Heitmann S & Breakspear M (2022)** *Brain Dynamics Toolbox* (Version 2022a).
+Zenodo. https://doi.org/10.5281/zenodo.6468958

-**Heitmann S & Breakspear M (2021)** *Handbook for the Brain Dynamics Toolbox.* 6th Edition: Version 2021. bdtoolbox.org.
+**Heitmann S & Breakspear M (2022)** *Handbook for the Brain Dynamics Toolbox.* 7th Edition: Version 2022. bdtoolbox.org.
 Sydney, Australia.
-ISBN 978-0-6450669-1-3.
+ISBN 978-0-6450669-2-0.

 **Heitmann S, Aburn M, Breakspear M (2017)** *The Brain Dynamics Toolbox for Matlab.* Neurocomputing.
 Vol 315. p82-88. doi:10.1016/j.neucom.2018.06.026

 ## **Community Collection**

-Share your models on the [bdtoolbox community collection](https://zenodo.org/communities/bdtoolbox) on Zenodo.
+Disseminate your models via the [bdtoolbox community collection](https://zenodo.org/communities/bdtoolbox) on Zenodo.
-All uploads are assigned a citeable digital object identifier (doi).
+All uploads are assigned a digital object identifier (doi) that can be cited in papers and preprints.
 [Zenodo](https://zenodo.org) is supported by [CERN](https://home.cern).

 ## **Software Archives**

-Previous versions of the Brain Dynamics Toolbox are archived at [zenodo.org/record/5626265](https://zenodo.org/record/5626265).
+Archived versions of the Brain Dynamics Toolbox can be downloaded from [zenodo.org/record/5626265](https://zenodo.org/search?page=1&size=20&q=conceptrecid:%225625923%22&sort=-version&all_versions=True).

 ## **Open Source**
 The Brain Dynamics Toolbox software is distributed freely under the [2-clause BSD license](https://opensource.org/licenses/BSD-2-Clause).